-‘Officism’ is Real, and It's Likely Just the Latest Threat to Your Hybrid Work Strategy
+‘Officism’ is Real, & It's Likely Just the Latest Threat

 As more and more organizations opt for a hybrid workplace model, a new brand of location-based discrimination is popping up.
 Employees who are back in the office full-time are harboring ill feelings toward their work-from-home counterparts.